Library — Content Blocks

 Create a Content Block

-1. To create a new Content Block, click New.
-The properties page is displayed.
+1. To create a new Content Block, do one of the followingr:

-3. An ID must be defined.
-Upon creation of the Content Block the ID is automatically filled out based on the name entered for the Content Block.
+• ID — Upon creation of the Content Block, the ID is automatically filled out based on the name entered for the Content Block.
 However, a different value can be entered at this point.
-Upon editing an existing Content Block the ID field is read-only.
+While editing an existing Content Block, the ID field is read-only if the Content Block is used in a message.

 Note: The ID field can only contain alphanumeric characters, underscores and dashes.
 No special characters are allowed.